kristerhedfors/touchfs/README.md

      - The prompt file that will be used (e.g., ../.prompt)
      - The model file that will be used (e.g., ../.model)
    - Paths are shown relative to each file's location
-   - If no custom prompt/model files are found, defaults to .llmfs/prompt.default and .llmfs/model.default
+   - If no custom prompt/model files are found, defaults to .touchfs/prompt.default and .touchfs/model.default

 6. **ReadmeGenerator**
-   - Dynamic README in .llmfs
+   - Dynamic README in .touchfs
    - Shows filesystem structure
    - Includes generation status

 7. **CacheControlPlugin**
-   - Provides cache control through proc-like files in .llmfs/
+   - Provides cache control through proc-like files in .touchfs/
    - Enables/disables caching globally via cache_enabled
    - Monitors cache performance via cache_stats
    - Manages cache content via cache_clear and cache_list